Tick Control Services

 • Fever/ chills

-Ticks are infamous for feeding on the blood of a wide variety of mammals.
+Ticks feed on the blood of mammals.
 They hunt for prey by “questing” or climbing to elevated positions via tall grass, brush, leaves, or low branches.
 From this position, they can grab hold of, crawl, or drop onto prey passing nearby.
 The hooked barbs on their legs allow them to attach quickly.
+They do not jump or fly.

-Ticks are active throughout the spring, summer and fall but they dislike excessive heat.
+Ticks are active throughout the spring, summer, and fall.
+They dislike excessive heat and cold.
 They’re most active during mild springs and early summers.
 Prey preferences and hunting habits vary by specific species, food availability, environment, and weather.
-Ticks are largely opportunistic hunters.

 Reproduction and Life Cycle

 Ticks complete four development stages in their lifetime: egg, larva, nymph, and adult.
 This full cycle typically takes two years, but hot weather may expedite it.
-Ticks must consume a blood meal to pass into each different life stage after feeding–even when they’re in larval form.
+Ticks must consume a blood meal to pass into each life stage.

 Eggs take three weeks to two months to hatch.
 Newly hatched larvae can feed immediately.
-They will latch onto prey and feed for 3 to 9 days until engorged.
-After feeding, larvae molt into nymph, which eventually molt into adults after another blood meal.
+They will latch onto prey and feed until engorged.
+After feeding, larvae molt into nymphs, which eventually molt into adults after another blood meal.
 Adults typically feed one last time then lay eggs and die.

 The tick life cycle, from egg to adult.